kxcontrib/space-weather/spaceweather.md

 Standard scaling was then used to remove the mean and scale each feature to unit variance.
 Meanwhile, target data was left unscaled and assigned a binary value, using the 0.1 radians threshold mentioned above.

-A total of 40,000 random data points were selected and split into training (80%) and testing (20%) sets.
+For the baseline model, a total of 40,000 random data points were selected and split into training (80%) and testing (20%) sets.
 Initially, two sets of shuffled indices were produced, covering the full set of indices in the data.

 ```q
 q)splitIdx:{[x;y]k:neg[n]?n:count y;p:floor x*n;(p _ k;p#k)}